 Paralysis is a medical term used to describe one’s lost use of one or more limbs.
 Paralysis is a very common result of spinal injuries, and there are very few options in terms of recovery.
 A paralyzing injury is typically permanent, leading to reduced mobility or complete loss of use of part of the body.
-If you or a loved one has suffered paralysis from a spinal cord injury in the Scottsdale area or anywhere else in Arizona, the attorneys at Bode & Collins are here to help.
+If you or a loved one has suffered paralysis from a spinal cord injury in the Scottsdale area or anywhere else in Arizona, The Law Office of Chris Bode is here to help.

 Understanding Spinal Cord Injuries

 The spinal cord is a thick bundle of nerves extending from the brain down through the vertebrae of the spine.
 This cluster of nerves carries neurological signals from the brain to the rest of the body, allowing the body to move.
 Despite the importance of the spinal cord to the rest of the body, it has a significant detrimental trait: the spinal cord is unable to repair itself after sustaining injury.
 A flesh wound may close over time after new skin cells grow and reattach, but damaged spinal tissue is permanent.

 Spinal cord injuries are extremely serious wounds requiring immediate, thorough medical attention.
 The extent of the damage depends on the location and the severity of the wound.
 Generally, a wound higher on the spine will have more dramatic effects than one lower on the spine, and a complete wound that totally severs the spinal cord will have more concrete effects than a partial separation or minor tear.

 Paralysis results from such injuries because the spinal cord transmits brain signals to the rest of the body through the spinal cord.
 If something damages the spinal cord, the brain can no longer send signals below the damaged area.